jgrissom/GitTutorial/docs/COMMANDS.md

 ## 3. git checkout \<branchname\>
 Used to checkout a branch (to first create the branch, use -b flag)
 ```
-git checkout -b master
+git checkout -b main
 ```
 ## 4. git status
 Lists the changed files in the repository
- - Now that we have a local repository with a master branch, we can commit files to the currently checked out branch (in our case, the master branch is checked out)
+ - Now that we have a local repository with a main branch, we can commit files to the currently checked out branch (in our case, the main branch is checked out)
  - Before we do that, let’s look at the files that have changed
 ```
 git status